-All data (readings, alarms, PQ reports and details), which are stored in internal memory can be transferred to a memory card.
+All data (readings, alarms, PQ reports (only for MC 770) and details), which are stored in internal memory can be transferred to a memory card.

 Measurements cannot be directly recorded to a memory card.
 Only data previously stored in internal memory can be transferred to a memory card.